-As part of our commitment to identify and eradicate slavery and human trafficking, we are undertaking due diligence on our supply chains to ensure compliance with legislative obligations and will continue and evolve this process in future years.
+As part of our commitment to identify and eradicate slavery and human trafficking, we have in place a process to undertake due diligence on our supply chain network to ensure compliance with legislative obligations; the scope and reach of this process will continue in future years.

 All Hays employees have access to dedicated channels through which they may voice concerns, either through local reporting mechanisms or through the global whistleblowing procedure.
 Hays is committed to protecting employees when disclosing malpractice and will ensure that all disclosures made in good faith will be treated confidentially and without fear of retaliation.

-This statement is made to pursuant to Section 54 of the Act and constitutes Hays’ slavery and human trafficking statement for the financial year ended 30 June 2016.
+This statement is made to pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes Hays’ slavery and human trafficking statement for the current financial year.

 For and on behalf of Hays plc and its subsidiary companies